Blunk-electronic/ET/README.md

 ### Installation
 - Currently there is no proper install script.
 - Install the following packages:
-    - the GNAT Ada compiler (version 7 or later).
+    - the GNAT Ada compiler (version 9 or later).
 It should come along with major linux distros.
     - make
     - gprbuild
     - gtkada

+- Find a installation howto for gtkada and gprbuild here <https://github.com/Blunk-electronic/ada_training>

 - Change into src/et and follow the instructions in readme.txt.